rjseymour66/RSO-docs/docs/index.md

 ## What's next?

-Now that you know more about Record Stack Overflow, continue to the [Getting Started](getting-started/authentication.md) section to create a [merchant account](getting-started/merchant-account.md) or create a [customer account](getting-started/customer-account.md).
+Now that you know more about Record Stack Overflow, continue to the [Getting Started](getting-started/authentication.md) section to get [authenticated](authentication.md) so you can create a [merchant account](getting-started/merchant-account.md) or a [customer account](getting-started/customer-account.md).